ActiveState/homework/linux-build/README.md

-Thank you for your interest in working with ActiveState as a developer.
+Thank you for your interest in working with ActiveState as a build engineer.
 This programming assignment will help us to evaluate your skills relative to our working environment and is used as a primary tool in our hiring process.
 Later on in the hiring process we will have one of our developers pair with you on making changes to your code, fixing bugs, etc.

 We expect this assignment to occupy no more than 3 hours of your time.
 We are primarily looking for high-quality documentation and we recognize